Do you know how to spot a reputable law firm from a bogus one?

 - Individuals holding themselves out as solicitors who are not authorised by the Solicitors Regulation Authority.
 This includes people who have been struck off the roll of solicitors, or those who have never trained and qualified as lawyers.
 This may result in you receiving poor advice and little prospect of redress or compensation

 Unfortunately, this type of criminal activity is on the increase and cybercrime is becoming ever more sophisticated.
 We cannot eradicate it, but Nockolds is working hard to reduce the risks.
-Our Client Care Managers, Jayne Kendrick-Jones and Fiona Spinks, continuously review the firm’s performance to ensure Nockolds combines its reliable and accurate legal service with the highest standards of client care.
+Our Client Care Manager, Jayne Kendrick-Jones continuously reviews the firm’s performance to ensure Nockolds combines its reliable and accurate legal service with the highest standards of client care.